abdollahblhaj/AI/README.md

 # AI
-Artificial intelligence algorithm to determine the price of duvet ticket
+Artificial intelligence algorithm to determine the price of bus ticket